The minimum number of maximal independent sets in twin-free graphs: Twin-free bipartite graphs

 \begin{prop} The connected twin-free bipartite graphs of order $2k$ for which $\imax(G)=k+1$ are in one-to-one correspondence with $k\times k$-binary matrices satisfying the following conditions: \begin{itemize} \item there is an all-$1$ row and an all-$1$ column, \item all columns are distinct, and all rows are distinct, \item the union (bitwise maximum) of any two rows is a row of the matrix itself. \end{itemize} \end{prop}

-\begin{proof} By the proof of Theorem~\ref{thm:conn_bipartite}, the equality $\imax(G)=k+1$ can only occur among balanced bipartite graphs.
+\begin{proof} In the proof of Theorem~\ref{thm:conn_bipartite}, it was shown that $\imax(G) \ge \max\{ \abs{A}, \abs{B}\}+1$, where $V(G)=A \cup B$ is the bipartition of $G.$ Hence the equality $\imax(G)=k+1$ can only occur among balanced bipartite graphs, i.e., when $\abs{A}=\abs{B}$.
 The bipartite graph can now be presented by its reduced adjacency matrix $\M$, which is a $k \times k$-matrix.
 From the proof, we also conclude that there is a vertex $v \in B$ for which $I_v=B$ and thus $N(v)=A.$ Similarly, there is a vertex $w \in A$ with $N(w)=B$.
 Thus $\M$ has a row and a column containing only $1$s.
 The graph $G$ being twin-free is equivalent to $\M$ having distinct rows and distinct columns.

 If there is a bipartition class, say $B$, of $G$ for which the union of the neighbourhoods of some of its vertices, $B_1 \subseteq B$ ($B_1 \not= \emptyset$), is not equal to the neighbourhood of a vertex in $B$, then $A \setminus N(B_1) \cup \{ u \in B \mid N(u) \subseteq N(B_1) \}$ would be another maximal independent set not counted in the proof of Theorem~\ref{thm:conn_bipartite}.
 So for every $B_1 \subseteq B$, there is a $b \in B$ with $N(B_1)=N(b).$ The latter is the case if and only if this is true for every subset $B_1$ of size $2,$ which is equivalent with the union of any $2$ rows being a row itself.